Efficiency sucks. There, we said it.

 For example, most people have read Cheaper by the Dozen, where efficiency expert Frank Gilbreth timed himself doing things like buttoning his vest — discovering it saved him four whole seconds to button it from the bottom up than the top down.

 Yes, that saved him 24 whole minutes a year.
-Apparently he never considered how much time he might save by just not wearing a damn vest at all.
+Apparently he never considered how much time he might save by just not wearing a vest at all.
 (If he’d really wanted to make better use of his time, maybe he could have figured out a way to keep from dying at 56.)

 Similarly, as employees are getting more mandates from the top down (and not the bottom up) to improve efficiency, there’s starting to be some pushback.